-When it comes to the manufacture and production of any personal protective equipment, there are a strict set of standards and requirements in place to ensure the safety of workers in any hazardous environment.
+When getting to grips with the standards for safety footwear, it’s important to understand that, there are a strict set of standards and requirements in place to ensure the safety of workers in any hazardous environment, and standards and regulations apply to the manufacture of any PPE equipment.

 These standards are monitored and enforced by the NRCS – the National Regulator for Compulsory Specifications.
 The NRCS is an entity of the Department of Trade and Industry, and “administers compulsory specifications, standards, and other technical regulations for the protection of human health and safety, the environment, and ensuring fair trade (in line with government policies and guidelines)’ (via the NRCS website).